AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 .. tip::

   Use Aviatrix Create a VPC feature to Launch a new VPC to be used as Transit VPC.
 Go to Useful Tools -> Create a VPC, create a VPC with /24 VPC CIDR size.
-This will create two public subnets and two private subnets each with /28 CIDR range in two AZs
+Select the option "Aviatrix Transit VPC".

 The main gateway(s) interfaces with Spoke VPC gateways or TGW, while the companion gateway(s) interface with VGW or on-prem devices.
 The diagram below describes the naming convention of the two gateways.